List of Downton Abbey characters: Thomas Barrow

 In series five, Thomas saves Edith's life and the entire Downton house when he discovers that Edith has accidentally set her room on fire, alerts the family, and carries Edith to safety.
 While travelling to the Brancaster Castle, Mary who took offence at Lord Sinderby's butler Stowell (played by Alun Armstrong) being rude towards Tom Branson for his hypergamy and aware of Thomas' cunningness, asks him via Baxter to play a trick on him.
 Thomas (angry at Stowell making him work as a footman for the guests) conducts an elaborate prank, which caused Lord Sinderby to have a public outburst at Stowell.
 But Lord Sinderby, in a mood of anger, then publicly calls Thomas a stupid fool.
 Thomas, being extremely incensed at this public humiliation, allies with Stowell and sends an invite to Lord Sinderby's mistress Diana Clark (played by Alice Patten) instructing her to come with their illegitimate son Daniel in his attempt to spoil the party by sparking a public quarrel between the Aldriges, but his plans are foiled by Rose, who introduces Diana to Lady Sinderby (who is unaware about the extramarital affair) as her friend.
 As Tom's daughter Sybbie and Mary's son George grow, Thomas forms a close bond with both children and often plays with them in his downtime.

 In the final series, Thomas is well aware that Lord Grantham and Carson are keeping him only on sufferance.
 When Thomas is set to be laid off, he attempts to find suitable employment and fails.
 He attempts to befriend the new footman Andy, even assisting him in learning to read and write, which Mr Carson mistakes for another one of his homosexual liaisons and berates Thomas for it.
-After the promotion of Molesley (whom Thomas hated owing to him being Matthew's butler) from a domestic servant to a teacher and the headmaster of the local school takes over Andy's education, he sinks into depression and attempts to commit suicide but is rescued by Baxter and decides to work harder on becoming a better person to rebuild his life.
+After the promotion of Molesley (whom Thomas hated owing to him being Matthew's valet) from a domestic servant to a teacher and the headmaster of the local school takes over Andy's education, he sinks into depression and attempts to commit suicide but is rescued by Baxter and decides to work harder on becoming a better person to rebuild his life.
 He eventually takes a position in a smaller household, but misses Downton and his friends.
 When Carson develops an illness, Thomas is invited back to Downton to become the new butler, fulfilling his dream.

 In the film Downton Abbey, Thomas bonds with Richard Ellis (played by Max Brown), the royal valet, and he accompanies him to York.
 While Ellis is away visiting his parents, Barrow goes to a local underground gay nightclub and is arrested as the premises are raided by the police (since male homosexuality was a criminal offence at that time).
 Ellis, also a closeted gay man, uses his influence with the royal family to get Barrow released from custody.